 I wanted to create an identity for the company that had the word Coronado in it.
 Aside from it being an obvious location, I have always loved this word, for how it is said and for how you might tell someone how it is spelled, “co-ro-na-do,” I like the cadence of both.
 No, I’ve never held a secret fantasy of being a cheerleader, but you’ve got to admit it lends itself to a good cheer too.
 I also like the Spanish translation, “the crowned one.”
-Doesn’t Coronado Surf Designs logo look a bit regal, but in a contemporary, stylish way?
+The Coronado Surf Designs logo looks a bit regal but in a contemporary, stylish way.

 This is where the compass-like shape surrounding the “C” helps with that, it reinforces orientation or point-of-view causing your mind to think that the “C” is facing the South.
 Wait, but the South point of the compass-like shape faces the South!
 Well, yes, but it also speaks to the direction the open face of the “C” faces which is the South, that is, if you’re standing on Coronado beach and spatially conscious of its curve.
 Well anyway, I think you get the idea of what I see in this, and I hope you do too.

-The compass-like shape speaks to direction, travel, adventure, navigation on the land and ocean among some of the common representations, and this has always paired well with surfers, sailors and watermen.
+The compass-like shape speaks to direction, travel, adventure, and navigation on the land and ocean among some of the common representations, and this has always paired well with surfers, sailors, and watermen.